City of Binghamton New York

 - Bike and helmet safety (presentation by the Broome County Health Department)

-The City of Binghamton's Summer Playground Program is a free five-week day camp for Binghamton children entering kindergarten through fifth grade.
+The City of Binghamton's Summer Fun Program is a free five-week day camp for Binghamton children ages 3–10.

-Operated by the Parks&Recreation Department, the Summer Playground Program is held five days a week at six City parks across Binghamton.
-The program not only provides City youth with fun and safe recreational opportunities right in their neighborhood parks, it also helps families by providing summer childcare, which may be difficult to find and expensive.
+Operated by the Binghamton Parks & Recreation Department, the Summer Fun Program is held five days a week at the City of Binghamton Recreation Center in Downtown Binghamton off of Columbus Park.
+The program not only provides City youth with fun and safe recreational opportunities, it also helps families by providing summer childcare, which may be difficult to find and expensive.

-Through the Summer Playground Program, children have the opportunity to play sports and games, swim, participate in arts and crafts activities and more.
-Lunch and snacks are provided each day free of charge.
+Through the program, children can play sports and games, participate in arts and crafts, learn nutritional Ed., make friends, and more.
+Both Breakfast and Lunch are provided each day free of charge.
+Fun field trips are also planned throughout the program to local community locations.

-In addition to serving children from preschool to fifth grade, the Summer Playground Program also includes a youth employment component that provides jobs to dozens of Binghamton teenagers who help run the program each summer.
+In addition to serving children young program participants, the Summer Fun Program also includes a youth employment component that provides jobs to dozens of Binghamton teenagers who help run the program each summer.
+Most having attended the program as youth and now coming back to work for the program.

 Grow Binghamton is a six-week summer youth employment program run by Volunteers Improving Neighborhood Environment (VINES).
 Binghamton teenagers grow fruits and vegetables for the community at VINES' Urban Farm on Tudor Street in Binghamton.
 They also develop important workforce development skills, participate in trainings and go on field trips.